-According to the Anti-discrimination Standard developed by the General Council for Science and Higher Education (...) matters related to the phenomenon of discrimination deserve great attention from the academic community academic community (...), academic space should be free from any form of discrimination (...) academic space should be free from any form of discrimination, and any manifestation of discrimination should be strongly counteracted. (...) it is worth considering enriching the statutes of universities with relevant provisions, as the most important internal documents regulating (...) it is worth considering enriching the statutes of universities.
+According to the Anti-discrimination Standard developed by the General Council for Science and Higher Education (...) matters related to the phenomenon of discrimination deserve great attention from the academic community academic community (...), academic space should be free from any form of discrimination of discrimination should be free from any form of discrimination, and any manifestation of discrimination should be strongly counteracted. (...) it is worth considering enriching the statutes of universities with relevant provisions, as the most important internal documents regulating (...) it is worth considering enriching the statutes of universities with relevant provisions, as the most important internal acts regulating their operation".